 11.5.1.3.3 Connection authorisation procedure

-The procedure for connection authorisation of an MC gateway client hosted by the MC gateway UE towards an MC server is shown in figure 11.5.1.3.3-1.
+The procedure for connection authorisation of the MC gateway UE towards an MC service server is shown in figure 11.5.1.3.3-1.

 Pre-conditions

-- The MC service user wishes to have access to MC services using a non-3GPP device, where the MC gateway client and MC clients are hosted by the MC gateway UE.
+- The MC service user wishes to have access to MC services using a non-3GPP device which cannot host the MC client.

-- The MC gateway client has selected an MC gateway UE or alternatively, the non-3GPP has performed a selection by internal criteria.
+- The MC gateway UE has been selected.

-NOTE: The internal criteria are outside the scope of the present document.

-- The MC gateway client, which is hosted by the MC gateway UE, has been configured with the necessary parameters needed for connectivity with the MC gateway UE.
+- The MC gateway UE server, which is hosted by the MC gateway UE, has been configured with the necessary parameters needed for connectivity with the MC gateway UE function within the MC service server.

 - The MC gateway UE has performed service authorization for one or more MC services with the MC system.